dotnet-websharper/core/docs/Remoting.md

 ### Message-Passing Calls

-Message-passing calls are similar to RPC calls but they do not lock the browser, returning immediately on the client.
+Message-passing calls do not lock the browser, returning immediately on the client.
 If an RPC function has the return type of `unit`, calls to this function are message-passing calls.

 ```fsharp
 [<Remote>]